Okly2023/markdown-challenge/README.md

 # Iradukunda Okly

-- -He is a boy who is so interested in tech
+**He is a boy who is so interested in tech